 Bilateral Economic Relations

-Lithuania is a relatively small but potentially attractive market for U.S. goods and services.
+Among the fastest growing EU economies, Lithuania is a relatively small but potentially attractive market for U.S. goods and services.
 Steps undertaken during the country's accession to the EU and NATO helped improve its legal, tax, and customs systems, which aided economic and commercial sector development.
 The United States and Lithuania have signed an agreement on bilateral trade and intellectual property protection and a bilateral investment treaty.
 Lithuania participates in the Visa Waiver Program, which allows nationals of participating countries to travel to the United States for certain business or tourism purposes for stays of 90 days or less without obtaining a visa.

 Lithuania's Membership in International Organizations